LearnTeachCode/intro-javascript-class/week-6/6-1-firebase-login-setup.md

 When we register our OAuth app with GitHub, we get a unique ***Client ID*** and ***Client Secret***.
 The Client ID is public, sort of like a username but for our application, and the Client Secret is like our password --
  ***never, ever share or publish your Client Secret!*** (Except when we put it into our Firebase console, which will keep it securely stored on Firebase's server.)

+ :star: ***Before anything else, [add your name to your GitHub account](https://github.com/settings/profile).*** This will make it easier to confirm if your login system is working correctly:

+  - In your [GitHub profile settings](https://github.com/settings/profile), write something in the "Name" box at the very top.
+  - Then click the green **"Update profile"** button at the bottom to save your changes.

-**Follow the steps below to set up your app:**
+**Follow the steps below to set up your GitHub app:**

-  1. First, [click here to register a new OAuth app on GitHub](https://github.com/settings/applications/new) (you may have to log in first).
+  1. First, [click here to register a new OAuth app on GitHub](https://github.com/settings/applications/new) (you may have to log in first)

-  2. For "Application name", enter something like `Firebase login with GitHub Test`
+  2. For "Application name", enter the name of your project or just something like `Firebase login with GitHub Test`

   3. For both the "Homepage URL" and the "Authorization callback URL", enter ***the URL of your own Firebase project on Glitch***.
 (For example: `http://myfirebasetest.glitch.me`)